Honda: History

 The Honda Aircraft Company as established in 2006 as a wholly owned subsidiary to manufacture and sell the HondaJet family of aircraft.
 The first deliveries to customers began in December 2015.

-On February 23, 2015, Honda announced that CEO and President Takanobu Ito would step down and be replaced by Takahiro Hachigo in June of that year; additional retirements by senior managers and directors were expected.
+In February 2015, Honda announced that CEO and President Takanobu Ito would step down and be replaced by Takahiro Hachigo in June 2015.
+Additional retirements by senior managers and directors were expected.

 In October 2019, Honda was reported to be in talks with Hitachi to merge the two companies' car parts businesses, creating a components supplier with almost $17 billion in annual sales.

 In January 2020, Honda announced that it would be withdrawing employees working in the city of Wuhan, Hubei, China due to the COVID-19 pandemic.
-On March 23, 2020 due to the global spread of the virus, Honda became the first major automaker with operations in the US to suspend production in its factories.
-It resumed automobile, engine and transmission production at its US plants on May 11, 2020.
+On 23 March 2020 due to the global spread of the virus, Honda became the first major automaker with operations in the US to suspend production in its factories.
+It resumed automobile, engine and transmission production at its US plants on 11 May 2020.
 Honda and General Motors announced in September 2020 a North American alliance to begin in 2021.
-According to The Detroit Free Press, "The proposed alliance will include sharing a range of vehicles, to be sold under each company’s distinct brands, as well as cooperation in purchasing, research and development, and connected services."
+According to The Detroit Free Press, "The proposed alliance will include sharing a range of vehicles, to be sold under each company's distinct brands, as well as cooperation in purchasing, research and development, and connected services."
+In 2021, Honda announced its intention to become the world's first carmaker to sell a vehicle with level 3 self-driving technology.

-In March 2022, Honda announced it would develop and build electric vehicles in a joint venture with Sony.
+In March 2022, Honda announced it would develop and build electric vehicles in a joint venture with electronics giant Sony.
 The latter is set to provide its imaging, sensing, network and other technologies while Honda would be responsible for the car manufacturing processes.
-The venture is set to fully launch later in 2022 with the release of first cars scheduled for 2025.
+The Sony Honda Mobility company was officially announced on 13 October 2022 with pre-orders said to open in 2025 and the release of the first EVs scheduled for 2026 in the US under the "Afeela" brand.

-In 2023, Honda announced a deal with American car company General Motors to produce cars using a new hydrogen fuel system.
+In February 2023, Honda announced a deal with American car company General Motors to produce cars using a new hydrogen fuel system.
 The aim is to ramp up the hydrogen powered cells in their Electric vehicles as well as trucks, construction machinery, and power stations.

-In 2023, Honda recalled 500,000 vehicles in the United States and Canada due to an issue with seat belts in the car not latching correctly.
-Among the models recalled were the 2017-2020 CR-V, the 2018 and 2019 Accord, the 2018-2020 Odyssey, the 2019 Insight, and the Acra RDX from 2019 and 2020.
+In March 2023, Honda recalled 500,000 vehicles in the United States and Canada due to an issue with seat belts in the car not latching correctly.
+Among the models recalled were the 2017-2020 CR-V, the 2018 and 2019 Accord, the 2018-2020 Odyssey, the 2019 Insight, and the Acura RDX from 2019 and 2020.
 According to the recall, the seat belts in the front seats would break open on impact increasing the risk of injury in a crash.
+On 21 December 2023, Honda announced a global recall of about 4.5 million vehicles, including 2.54 million in the US, over fuel pump failures, following earlier recalls in 2021 and 2020 for the same issue.